Best alternatives to a 401(k)

 A 401(k) plan can be a great way to invest, giving employees the opportunity to grow their pre-tax contributions and earnings tax-deferred until they’re withdrawn in retirement.
-About 50 percent of employers offer a match on contributions, according to the Bureau of Labor Statistics — providing an additional incentive to save.
+About 50 percent of employers offer a match on contributions, according to data from the Bureau of Labor Statistics — providing an additional incentive to save.

 If your current employers’ plan does not have a match, offers only limited investment options, or the options provided come with higher than average fees, it may make more sense to take charge and save for retirement on your own.